Brian Rice (footballer): Coaching career

 In 2000, Rice was appointed assistant manager to Ian McCall at Greenock Morton, making one appearance as a player.
 Rice was then assistant manager to McCall at Airdrieonians, but the club went out of business in 2002.
 McCall and Rice then both moved to similar positions at Falkirk.
 McCall eventually moved on to Dundee United, while Rice continued at Falkirk, assisting John Hughes.
 He helped the club win the First Division in 2005 and reach the 2009 Scottish Cup Final.

 Rice followed Hughes in returning to Hibernian when Hughes was appointed manager there in June 2009.
 Rice also left the club when John Hughes departed as manager by mutual consent in October 2010.
 As of June 2015, Rice was coaching Al Khor in the Qatar Stars League.
 He left Al Khor in July 2015 to work for John Hughes at Inverness Caledonian Thistle.
 Rice continued as assistant manager at Inverness after Richie Foran succeeded Hughes as manager, and then when John Robertson replaced Foran.

 Rice left Inverness in June 2018 to take the assistant manager position at St Mirren, working for Alan Stubbs.

-Manager

 Rice took a lead coaching role for the first time in January 2019, when he was appointed head coach of Hamilton Academical.
 During January 2020, Rice admitted that he had a gambling addiction.
 He was banned from working on the touchline for ten matches (five of which were suspended) by the Scottish Football Association because he had regularly bet on football.
 This led to a wider debate in Scottish football about a perceived gambling culture, and sponsorship of clubs and competitions by gambling companies.
 He resigned from Hamilton in August 2021.

 He was appointed Alloa Athletic manager in February 2022.
+Rice left this position in November 2023 to become first team coach at Livingston.